bjornjohansen/intro-wrapper/readme.txt

 == Description ==

-This plugin takes care of wrapping your intro text (everything before <!--more--> -- also called "teaser content") in a div element with the class "intro".
+This plugin takes care of wrapping your intro text (everything before &lt;!--more--&gt; -- also called "teaser content") in a div element with the class "intro".

 This allows for easy styling of the intro text, e.g. with larger fonts, colors, etc.